marcpinet/neat-cars/README.md

 ## 📝 Description

-Neat cars allows you to draw a track, a starting point and then let the magic happen.
-The cars will drive themselves and constantly improve their driving skills.
+Neat cars allows you to draw a track, choose a starting point and watch the magic happen: the cars will drive themselves and constantly improve their driving skills.
+<br>You will also be able to observe the Artificial Neural Network of the best car from the generation.

 The project is based on a genetic algorithm called [NEAT (NeuroEvolution of Augmenting Topologies)](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).

 ## 🎥 Demo